Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 Freelancers pay Social Security contributions monthly, between the 10th and 20th of each month.

-These contributions are typically calculated from declared income and must be paid during the month following the activity period.
+These contributions are typically calculated from quarterly declared income and must be paid during the month following the activity period.

 Although the amounts are often predictable, missing these payments can generate: